http://best-practice-software-engineering.ifs.tuwien.ac.at/

 int i = 42;

-String binstr = Integer.toBinaryString(i);
+String binstr = Integer.toBinaryString(i);decimal to hexadecimal :

 int i = 42;